2024 Estlink 2 incident: Alleged spying equipment

 On 27 December, Lloyd's List reported that in June, they received over 60 documents about Eagle S from a source that wishes to remain anonymous.
 The source has since provided additional information, claiming that an unauthorised person has been identified on board during a prior voyage, "listening and recording equipment was brought on to the 20-year-old tanker via 'huge portable suitcases'" and that "the transmitting and receiving devices were used to record all radio frequencies, and upon reaching Russia were offloaded for analysis".

 Author and historian Mikko Porvali considered the allegations about intelligence systems to be possible, although he pointed out that ships built for signals intelligence often have satellite antennas on their decks enclosed by what look like large golf balls which are easily noticeable rather than suitcases.

 The NBI denied that equipment described by Lloyd's List were on board during its last voyage.

-Charges
+Charges and litigation

 In August 2025, the captain and two officers from the Eagle S were charged in Finland for aggravated criminal damage and aggravated interference with telecommunications, as well as other charges.
 They pled not guilty and disputed Finland's jurisdiction.
-On 3 October 2025, the Helsinki District Court dismissed the case, citing lack of jurisdiction.
-The case can be appealed to a higher court.
+On 3 October 2025, the Helsinki District Court ruled that due to the circumstances of the crime and the provisions international law jurisdiction in this case belongs to the country where the ship is flagged or the home country of a defendant.
+As a result the court dismissed the case.
+The deputy prosecutor general appealed the ruling to Helsinki Court of Appeals, which took the case up in January 2026 after granting leave for appeal.

 Impact

 The Estonia–Finland cross-border capacity was reduced from 1,016 MW to 358 MW.
-Because electricity was flowing from Finland to Estonia at the time of the sabotage, and Estonia is a smaller country, prices were expected to drop slightly in Finland and rise significantly in Estonia.
+Because electricity was flowing from Finland to Estonia at the time of the incident, and Estonia is a smaller country, prices were expected to drop slightly in Finland and rise significantly in Estonia.
 Eesti Energia is prepared to increase the prices of fixed electricity packages.

 The damage was repaired in June 2025 and was estimated to have cost tens of millions of euros.